jordidot/Proyecto-C-Wiki/README.md

 Wiki of the summary.xml that Visual Studio generates for you, from the documentation of your application.

-//LOCATION OF FILE .XML
+#LOCATION OF FILE .XML

 Add your XML generated with Visual Studio into the folder and change name for "summary.xml".

-//CONFIGURATION WIKI
+#CONFIGURATION WIKI
 Configure file config.json

 -title = Title of the web page (header).